 Yes, it has a lot of protein, fiber, and nutrients all in one bowl!

-My soup is too thin, how can I thicken it?
+My sixteen-bean soup is too thin, how can I thicken it?

 Sometimes, we may add a bit too much water and we want the soup thicker, I get it.
 To thicken your soup, use your ladle to remove 3 tablespoons of the broth and place it in a bowl.

-Can I Make this without a Ham Bone?
+Can I make this sixteen-bean soup without a ham bone?

 Yes, you can.
 Do I love a ham bone?
 Oh, yeah!
 But sometimes I don’t have one and this soup is perfect without one.

-Can I use a Ham Bone in this soup?
+Can I use a Ham Bone in this sixteen-bean soup?

 I didn’t have one today, but yes, you can throw a ham bone in when you start the slow cooker.
 After the soup is finished cooking, remove the ham bone and cut off the pieces of ham that are left on the bone, and put them back in the soup.

-Can I use LENTILS to thicken up this soup?
+Can I use LENTILS to thicken up this sixteen-bean soup?

 A reader, Janet, (thank you, my friend), has taught me slowly how to use lentils in so many ways.
 Add about 1 cup of lentils to this recipe and it will thicken up really well.